 - An eye specialist.
 An eye specialist can monitor diabetes-related damage to the small blood vessels in your eyes, which can progress during pregnancy.

 - A pediatrician.
-You may want to establish a relationship with the doctor who will care for your baby after he or she is born.
+You might also want to establish a relationship with the doctor who will care for your baby after he or she is born.

 The goal: Tight blood sugar control

-- Reduce the risk of miscarriage and preterm birth.
-Good blood sugar control reduces the risk of miscarriage and preterm birth — primary concerns for pregnancy and diabetes.
+- Reduce the risk of miscarriage and stillbirth.
+Good blood sugar control reduces the risk of miscarriage and stillbirth — primary concerns for pregnancy and diabetes.

 - Reduce the risk of birth defects.
-Good blood sugar control during early pregnancy greatly decreases your baby's risk of birth defects, particularly those affecting the brain, spine and heart.
+Good blood sugar control during early pregnancy greatly reduces your baby's risk of birth defects, particularly those affecting the brain, spine and heart.

 - Reduce the risk of excess growth.
 If you have poor blood sugar control, extra glucose can cross the placenta.
 This triggers your baby's pancreas to make extra insulin, which can cause your baby to grow too large (macrosomia).
 A large baby makes vaginal delivery difficult and puts the baby at risk of injury during birth.

 - Prevent complications for mom.
-Good blood sugar control decreases the risk of high blood pressure and other potentially serious pregnancy complications.
+Good blood sugar control reduces the risk of high blood pressure, preeclampsia — which is high blood pressure and excess protein in the urine after 20 weeks of pregnancy — and other potentially serious pregnancy complications.

 - Prevent complications for baby.
 Sometimes babies of mothers who have diabetes develop low blood sugar (hypoglycemia) shortly after birth because their own insulin production is high.
-Good blood sugar control can help promote a healthy blood sugar level for your baby.
-Good blood sugar control also helps prevent a yellowish discoloration of the baby's skin and eyes (jaundice) after birth, low levels of calcium and magnesium in the blood, as well as other problems.
+Good blood sugar control can help promote a healthy blood sugar level for your baby, as well as healthy levels of calcium and magnesium in the blood.
+Good blood sugar control also helps prevent a yellowish discoloration of the skin and eyes (jaundice) after birth.

 The action plan